jim-easterbrook/Photini/src/doc/other/localisation.rst

 Keyboard shortcuts
    Some strings include a single ampersand character ``&`` immediately before a letter that is used as a keyboard shortcut.
    You should choose a suitable letter in your translation and place the ampersand appropriately.

+Note that Transifex may attempt to render some of this markup rather than show the raw strings.
+It may help if you use the settings button (a cogwheel shape) on the translation page to "enable raw editor mode".

 ``doc.xxx`` resources
 ^^^^^^^^^^^^^^^^^^^^^